Aiden-ytarame/PAMultiplayer/README.md

 A multiplayer mod for Project arrhythmia Alpha.

+Uses BePinEx.

-Made using lidgren networking under the MIT license
+Made using lidgren networking under the MIT license.

 * Client Authorative
 * May require Port Forwarding

 ## **Progress**